A Big Weekend at ScienceWorks: Circus & Compost

 On Sunday, September 7, from 11 AM to 2 PM, participants of all ages will roll up their sleeves and build their very own miniature compost system inside a glass jar.
 With a little bit of food scraps, dry leaves, paper, soil, and water, plus a lid with small ventilation holes, participants will set the stage for nature’s recyclers — microbes and fungi — to get to work.

 The process doesn’t end at the museum.
 Each visitor will take their jar home, complete with instructions for care.
-Over the weeks that follow, they’ll be able to watch the contents slowly transform into rich compost.
-Families are encouraged to photograph the jars at different stages to document the changes and see science in action right on their windowsill.
+Over the weeks that follow, you’ll be able to watch the contents slowly transform into rich compost.
+Families are encouraged to photograph the jars at different stages to document the changes.
+You'll see science in action right on your windowsill!

 Volunteers from Ashland Climate Collaborative, including